What is the Ross Mathematics Program?

 Are laptop computers allowed?
 What about other electronic devices?

 Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
-Students are NOT allowed to bring computers, electronic tablets, TV sets, video game systems, DVD players, etc. We ask students to refrain from using smart phones, and to avoid borrowing computers for internet searches, surfing websites, checking social media, computing, or playing games.
-Some computers are available on campus for checking email.
+We ask students to refrain from using their phones.
+Students are NOT allowed to bring electronic tablets, TV sets, video game systems, DVD players, etc.

 What is the transportation around campus?
 To/from lectures and the dorm?